jyapujuju/docker-phpmyadmin/README.md

 # what is it ?
-this is an docker-compose file for start the lamp stack with phpadmin with docker.
+this is an docker-compose file for start the lamp stack with phpadmin with docker. just add the php files in www folder.

 # prerequisite